 The aquariums here are spectacular.
-They are salt water aquariums and have species of colorful fish from around the world.
+They are saltwater aquariums that have species of colorful fish from around the world.
 There are aquariums everywhere.
 Some are tied together, some are stand alone, but for fish lovers, this is the place to be.

 So, what happens in a rainforest?
 It rains.
-Duh.
+(Duh, again, Dad!).
 That's why, once every 20 minutes or so, a "thunderstorm" shakes the restaurant.
 (It is really loud.)
 First the room gets darker then lighting flashes and thunder roars and the "rain" falls down.
 The "animals" get restless and make lots of noise.
-It's a cool effect (the thunderstorm can be disturbing to younger children).
+It's a cool effect but be a bit scary for younger visitors.